7 Safety Tips for an Injury-Free Labor Day

 Image: Luis Quintero, Pexels

-What’s a Labor Day holiday without lots of food?
+What’s Labor Day weekend without lots of food?
 Picnics, barbeques, and neighborhood pot-lucks are plentiful and that means so is the chance of food-borne illness.

 To minimize the chance of cross-contamination and food-borne illness, use these tips: